Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Introduction

+In particular, we assume that we are provided with time series data from a dynamical system whose equations we know.
+We want to use these time series data to train a DNN to represent the flow map of the dynamical system.
+This means that we want to train a DNN which can take as input the state of the system at a given time and output the state of the system after a certain time interval (timestep).
+We interpret the known equations of the dynamical system for which we have time series data as constraints that we want to enforce during training of the flow map DNN representation.
+Our aim is not to upend the achievements of scientific computing but investigate the nexus of scientific computing and machine learning and how to take advantage of the two-way interaction between them (see also the recent DOE report on Scientific Machine Learning \cite{doe_sml_report}).

+To be more specific, in the current work we want to examine how enforcing directly a constraint in the context of a Generative Adversarial Network (GAN) can improve its efficiency and/or accuracy.
+We have chosen GANs as a framework to enforce constraints because of their promising performance in training generators and because they do not require supervision.
+We examine how to enforce constraints both for interpolation and extrapolation (prediction).
+The two cases need to be treated differently.

-For the case of interpolation, enforcing of the constraint for a GAN can be implemented in the training process in a way that respects the game-theoretic setup of the GAN and thus can be combined with existing algorithms.
-We have chosen to enforce the constraint by enhancing the input vector of the GAN discriminator to include the constraint residual i.e., how well a sample satisfies the constraint (see Section \ref{enforcing_constraints_interpolation}).
-The rationale behind this GAN variant is to introduce the functional relation of the constraint in the GAN value function so that it can be back-propagated to the generator.
-However, the incorporation of constraints can exacerbate the problem of instability during training that is well-known for GANs \cite{arjovsky2017}.
-We suggest adding small noise to the constraints as a simple remedy that has performed well in our numerical experiments.
+For the case of interpolation,we have chosen to enforce the constraint by enhancing the input vector of the GAN discriminator to include the constraint residual i.e., how well a sample satisfies the constraint (see Section \ref{enforcing_constraints_interpolation}).
+The rationale behind this GAN variant is twofold: i) to introduce the constraint in a way that respects the game-theoretic setup of GANs and thus can be combined with existing algorithms; and ii) to introduce the functional relation of the constraint in the GAN value function so that it can be back-propagated to the generator.
+However, the incorporation of constraints can exacerbate the problem of instability during training that is well-known for GANs \cite{arjovskybottou2017}.
+We suggest adding small noise to the constraints as a simple remedy that has performed well in our numerical experiments (see Section \ref{add_noise}).
+Furthermore, we noticed that the GAN training algorithm can converge to its game-theoretic optimum before the actual interpolation error is brought to within an acceptable range.
+This signifies that there are narrow and deep crevices in the error landscape and we need an adaptive learning rate to reach them (see also the discussion in \cite{hodasstinis2018}).
+Based on this observation we have devised a learning rate scheme that can home in on these crevices (see Section \ref{learning_rate}).